 Ecology composting publications

 Some herbicides do not break down during the composting process.
 If contaminated compost is used, the herbicide may still be active and could impact growth of some sensitive plants.
 If you apply herbicides to your lawn, check the label to see whether you can compost the grass clippings.
-See the United States Composting Council's Persistent Herbicide FAQ page.
+See the U.S. Composting Council's Persistent Herbicide FAQ page.

 From 2010 through 2015, more than a million tons of material was composted at commercial facilities in Washington.
 These charts show what materials were composted and how much was produced.